The Inspired Scholar offers two types of courses.

 All students receive helpful and expert evaluation of their work.
 Rough drafts are an essential part of the writing process, but are not graded.
 This allows students to improve their writing before submitting the final draft, which is graded.

 Tuition varies depending on the age/grade level of the course.
 This information is on the Courses page under the specific course description.
+Scroll to the bottom for the link to info. for each course.

 Yes!
 The Inspired Scholar was a homeschool Mom on a tight budget once!
 We are budget-friendly and offer you four ways to save!